congxu96/congxu96.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics, Nanjing University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D Candidate in Physics, jointly appointed by Chemistry department, University of Texas at Austin, 2024 (expected)

 Work experience
 ======